senile-serpent/datasciencecoursera/README.md

 Coursera Data Science Course

 #Welcome
-This is the Coursera repo of the Senile Serpent, an old, grey, age life long student.
+This is the Coursera repo of the Senile Serpent, an old, grey, life long student.

 Expect nothing new, or good, as it will limit your level of disappointment!